These days, the only thing that’s certain is uncertainty.

 The Price of Oil

 Jet fuel is one of the biggest costs for each and every airline.
 It’s another huge factor in the price of travel.
 And earlier this year, it dropped like a rock.
+It has made a slow recovery but still is hovering around very affordable prices.

 In the early stages of the pandemic, the price of oil dropped to lows not seen in more than 20 years.
 While it bounced back closer to the norm, it’s still cheap.

 That’s little comfort to airlines now, who aren’t flying nearly enough to capitalize on the low prices.
-But if these bottom-of-the-barrel oil prices hold until travel rebounds, it’s a potential catalyst that will pull down airfare with it.
+But if these low oil prices hold until travel rebounds, it’s a potential catalyst that will pull down airfare with it.

 Predicting airfare is more art than science.
 It can be unpredictable, given the puzzling sales we see from airlines day after day, year after year.
 Cash grabs, mistake fares, flash sales, and fare wars can spring up at any moment.